Frequently Asked Questions

 (3) Cartridge Frequency Response Compensation including LOMC

-Note: our EQ trim can even be adjusted separately by channel!
-Many cartridges have small but measurable interchannel high and low-frequency frequency response anomalies.
-Many MC cartridges have excessive HF response rise from cantaliever or tip resonance, and these can be flattened to a remarkable extent by our EQ trim.
+EQ trim can even be adjusted separately by channel!
+Many cartridges have small but measurable interchannel high and low-frequency frequency response anomalies, and more than a few have excessive HF response rise from cantaliever or tip resonance.
+These can be largely flattened to a remarkable extent.

 (4) Speakers, room and/or furnishings compensation for your analog reproduction chain.
 Keep your analog chain all analog!
 With EQ Trim you may be able to bypass your digital room correction.